 Storing food with vaccum packaging may never be same after you’ve watch this 130-minute long Japanese horror flick.
 After dabbling with other genres (including thrillers and drama, such Tokyo Sonata from 2008), Kiyoshi Kurosawa returns to what he does best and cataculped him to fame in the 1980s: nail-biting horror.
-Despite sharing his surname, the 61-year old has no relation to the late Akira Kurosawa.

 The film is an adaptation of the eponymous mystery novel by Yutaka Maekawa’s.
 Senior detective Koichi Takakura (Hidetoshi Nishijima) quits his job after failing to use his psychopath theory to stop a hostage situation, which instead ended up in a carnage.
 He becomes a lecturer and moves to a large house in the suburbs with his young and beautiful wife Yasuko (Yuko Takeuchi).